heremaps/here-sdk-examples/examples/latest/navigate/ios/EVRouting/README.md

 Build instructions:
 -------------------

-1) Copy the `heresdk.xcframework` file to your app's root folder.
+1) Copy the `heresdk.xcframework` folder (as found in the HERE SDK package) to your app's root folder.

 Note: If your framework version is different than the version shown in the _Developer's Guide_, you may need to adapt the source code of the example app.